4. CLUB LOGO – TRADEMARK SYMBOL

 c.
 Receipt of the honorarium shall not affect the Secretary's voting rights or voice in the Club affairs.

 a.
 The Treasurer shall receive and disburse all monies of the Club.
 He/she shall keep a record of the Members of the Club and the dues paid statements showing the position of the Club at the Annual General Meeting in April of each year.
 He/she shall also keep an up-to-date inventory of all Club property.
 He/she shall inform the Executive Committee of any Members being in arrears in his/her dues or being otherwise indebted to the Club.
 He/she shall not pay any amount incurred by the Club unless sanctioned by the Executive Committee and shall require that all such accounts incurred be duly signed by those Officers authorized to commit the Club to such expenditure.
 He/she shall place all records at the disposal of the Club Auditors at any time.
-He/she shall deposit all monies in the name of the Club at the Bank of Bermuda Limited, Somerset Branch, and all Cheques drawn by the Treasurer shall be countersigned by either the Commodore or the Vice Commodore.
+He/she shall deposit all monies in the name of the Club to HSBC Bank (formally – The Bank of Bermuda Limited) Somerset Branch, and all Cheques and Electronic Transfers drawn by the Treasurer shall be countersigned/approved by either the Commodore, Vice Commodore, Rear Commodore.
+Additional accounts may be opened in the name of the Club with a specific purpose (i.e. Junior Sailing, etc) with the approval of the Executive Committee.
+The Treasurer will be responsible for their maintenance and reporting.

-c.
-Receipt of the honorarium shall not affect the Treasurer's voting rights or voice in Club affairs.
+d.
+Receipt of the honorarium shall not affect the Treasurer's voting rights or voice in Club affairs

 31. SAILING SECRETARY